DIP: Unsupervised Dense In-Context Post-training of Visual Representations: Related Work

-\textbf{Dense self-supervision.} To learn localized image representations that can be rapidly adapted to scene understanding tasks, specific self-supervised objectives are required to mimic the downstream task \cite{xie2021propagate, wang2021dense, henaff2021efficient, stegmuller2023croc, cribo, loca, hummingbird, henaff2022object, simoncini2024no}.
-Contrasting features from dissimilar individual pixels or pseudo-segments from the same image can significantly improve object detection performance~\cite{xie2021propagate, wang2021dense, henaff2021efficient, henaff2022object, o2020unsupervised}.
-Another line of approaches propose different clustering strategies to produce object-aware supervision signals to improve semantic segmentation performance~\cite{stegmuller2023croc, ziegler2022self, loca}.
-Others extend patch-level contrastive learning across similar and dissimilar images~\cite{hummingbird} enforcing nearest-neighbor consistency~\cite{cribo, stego, neco}.
-While we have similar objectives as ~\cite{neco, hummingbird} attain strong in-context scene understanding skills, we devise a different self-supervised objective inspired from few-shot learning that makes use of automatically computed object segment pseudo-labels.
+\textbf{Dense self-supervision.} Learning localized image representations that can be rapidly adapted to scene understanding requires specialized self-supervised objectives that mimic downstream tasks \cite{xie2021propagate, wang2021dense, henaff2021efficient, stegmuller2023croc, cribo, loca, hummingbird, henaff2022object, simoncini2024no}.
+One approach contrasts features from dissimilar pixels or pseudo-segments within images, improving object detection~\cite{xie2021propagate, wang2021dense, henaff2021efficient, henaff2022object, o2020unsupervised}.
+Others employ clustering strategies to produce object-aware supervision signals to improve semantic segmentation~\cite{stegmuller2023croc, ziegler2022self, loca}, while some extend patch-level contrastive learning across images~\cite{hummingbird} with nearest-neighbor consistency~\cite{cribo, stego, neco}.
+Although we share similar objectives with \cite{neco,hummingbird} for in-context scene understanding, we introduce a novel self-supervised objective inspired by few-shot learning that leverages automatically computed object segment pseudo-labels.

 Recent works build upon pretrained VFMs~\cite{ziegler2022self, stego, neco, sirko2024occfeat, karypidis2024dino} casting their self-supervised training as a post-training stage for preparing the VFM for dense downstream tasks.
-Similarly, \ours aims to rapidly endow pretrained VFMs with in-context reasoning skills.
+Similarly, \ours aims to rapidly endow pretrained VFMs with in-context dense reasoning skills.